 Additional manufacturers that the FDA has received reports regarding complications from transvaginal mesh implants or slings include: Caldera, Sofradium, Tyco, and Mentor Corporation.

 Our personal injury attorneys are currently evaluating cases concerning defective transvaginal mesh implants, including the Gynecare Prolift Pelvic Floor Repair System.
-If you or a loved one has received a Gynecare mesh implant, one of the implants listed above, or a failed pelvic mesh implant leading to pain or other complications, including revision surgery, please contact Brayton Purcell LLP today or call our toll-free number, 800-598-0314.
+If you or a loved one has received a Gynecare mesh implant, one of the implants listed above, or a failed pelvic mesh implant leading to pain or other complications, including revision surgery, please contact Brayton Purcell LLP today.
+A surgical/pelvic mesh implant lawyer could assess your case and help you seek compensation.